sradics/digital-garden/_notes/Team Genius.md

 They typically have enormous longitudinal strength. — location: [2508](kindle://book?action=open&asin=B00OG8AXKO&location=2508) ^ref-36108

 ---
+•      They don’t have to reinvent the wheel.
+That is, while one member may have an extended learning curve, the other doesn’t, so the team itself can be productive almost from the instant of its founding. — location: [2579](kindle://book?action=open&asin=B00OG8AXKO&location=2579) ^ref-41174

+---
+•      They typically have enormous longitudinal strength. — location: [2582](kindle://book?action=open&asin=B00OG8AXKO&location=2582) ^ref-44134

+---
 that expertise can still be used at peak performance — location: [2510](kindle://book?action=open&asin=B00OG8AXKO&location=2510) ^ref-11127

 ---